apache/activemq-artemis/docs/migration-guide/en/authentication.md

 From this point on, you can go and define your users and their roles in appropriate files, like `conf/users.properties` and `conf/groups.properties` in ActiveMQ.
 Similarly, `etc/artemis-users.properties` and `etc/artemis-roles.properties` files are used in Artemis.
 These files are interchangeable, so you should be able to just copy your existing configuration over to the new broker.

-If your deployment is more complicated that this and requires some advanced JAAS configuration, you'll need go and change the `etc/login.config` file.
+If your deployment is more complicated than this and requires some advanced JAAS configuration, you'll need go and change the `etc/login.config` file.
 It's important to say that all custom JAAS modules and configuration you were using in ActiveMQ should be compatible with Artemis.

 Finally, in case you're still using ActiveMQ's *Simple Authentication Plugin*, which defines users and groups directly in the broker's xml configuration file, you'll need to migrate to JAAS as Artemis doesn't support the similar concept.